Toy Hacks and Storage Ideas for Small Spaces

 - Back of the door

-The key to using vertical space and getting inventive is to make sure that you aren’t using all of your wall space.
+The key to using vertical space and getting inventive is ensuring you aren’t using all your wall space.

 Just like you don’t need to stuff your closets, you don’t need to use every square inch of your wall and door space.